Meet the firms connecting white hat hackers with cold hard cash

 Hack of All Trades

-San Francisco-based HackerOne connects “white-hat” hackers with companies looking to ensure their online security is uncompromised.
-Corporations like Twitter and Dropbox offer bounties for the discovery of bugs and security flaws, and HackerOne takes a 20% commission from companies for each find.
+San Francisco-based HackerOne similarly connects “white-hat” hackers with companies looking to ensure their online security is uncompromised.
+Corporations like Twitter, Dropbox, and General Motors offer bounties for the discovery of bugs and security flaws, and HackerOne takes a 20% commission from companies for each find.